mojaloop/mojaloop/FAQ.md

 # Frequently Asked Questions

 _What is Mojaloop?_
 Mojaloop is open-source software for building interoperable digital payments platforms on a national scale.
-It makes it easy for different kinds of providers to link up their services and deploylow-cost financial services innew markets.
+It makes it easy for different kinds of providers to link up their services and deploy low-cost financial services in new markets.

 _How does it work?_
 Most digital financial providers run on their own networks, which prevents customers who use different services from transacting with each other.
 Mojaloop functions like a universal switchboard, routing payments securely between all customers, regardless of which network they're on.
 It consists of three primary layers, each with a specific function: an interoperability layer, which connects bank accounts, mobile money wallets, and merchants in an open loop; a directory service layer, which navigates the different methods that providers use to identify accounts on each side of a transaction; a transactions settlement layer, which makes payments instant and irrevocable; and components which protect against fraud.